Matheo2604/openClone/README.md

 <br />
 What and Why Aggregation?
 <br />
 Link aggregation is a method used to combine multiple network connections into a single logical connection to increase throughput and provide redundancy.
-By deploying link aggregation, you can improve network performance
+By deploying link aggregation, you can improve network performance.
 <br />
 <br />